SoundScapeRenderer/ssr/doc/manual/renderers.rst

     :align: center

     Illustration of the frame-wise signal processing
-    as implemented in the SSR renderers (see text).
+    as implemented in the SSR renderers (see text)

 The implementation approach described above is one version of the standard way of implementing time-varying audio processing.
 Note however